mdibl/biocore_documentation/intro_to_WSL.md

 ---
 # Introduction to the Windows Subsystem for Linux

+## Learning Objectives
+* Become acquainted with PowerShell
+* Learn how to enable WSL feature-set
+* Install a Linux distro from the MS store
+* Get set up in your Linux environment

 ## Summary
 * PowerShell, an integrated Command Line Interface (CLI) within Windows, has the capability to connect to remote machines via SSH
 * For Windows users, PowerShell acts as a robust test environment for basic command line proficiency to be established
 * If searching for a more comprehensive "Unix-on-Windows" experience, install and work within the Windows Subsystem for Linux (WSL)

-## Learning Objectives
-* Become familiar with the WSL feature-set on Windows
-* Install a Linux distro from the MS store
-* Get set up in your Linux environment

 ## A Couple Caveats